-If you have a need for a large quantity of coffee to be brewed or don’t buy in to the more complex, specific coffee varieties you need look no further than a Filter Coffee machine.
-Easily the simplest to use of all the variants – ground coffee is loaded into a container lined with a paper or permanent filter and water is run through the filter to produce coffee.
+If you have a need for a large quantity of coffee to be brewed, or don’t buy in to the more complex specific coffee varieties, you need look no further than a Filter Coffee machine.
+Easily the simplest to use of all the variants; ground coffee is loaded into a container lined with a paper or permanent filter and water is run through the filter to produce your brew.

-The coffee runs into a jug which sits on a heated base to keep it warm should it not all be consumed at once.
-It’s important to remember that coffee which has been sat for some time being warmed will deteriorate in taste after a while so only brew as much as you feel you will need.
+The coffee runs into a jug which sits on a heated base to keep it warm, should it not all be consumed at once.
+However, it’s important to remember that coffee which has been sat for some time being warmed will deteriorate in taste after a while hence, you should only brew as much as you feel you will need.

 The two main variants of Filter Coffee machines are permanent or paper filtered.
-Paper filters are disposable and are generally thrown away after a single use – they vary in size and how permeable they are (how much water is allowed through).
-Permanent filters require cleaning after a few uses, depending on the product, but they can save you a lot of money in the long run as paper filters are roughly £7 for 250 – it doesn’t sound like much but it’s still additional expense.
+Paper filters are disposable and are generally thrown away after a single use.
+These vary in size and how permeable they are.
+Permanent filters require cleaning after a few uses, depending on the product, but they can save you a lot of money in the long run as paper filters are roughly £7 for 250.
+This may sound like much but it’s still an additional expense.

-The positives are clear with Filter Coffee machines: they’re very straight-forward, cheaper than automated machines and they come in different sizes depending on your needs.
-The drawbacks are very apparent too: they only produce black coffee, you may need a bean grinder if you can’t purchase ground beans in your area and they can be problematic to clean.
+The positives are clear with Filter Coffee machines: they’re straight-forward, cheaper than automated machines and they come in different sizes depending on your needs.
+The drawbacks are very apparent too.
+They only produce black coffee, you may need a bean grinder if you aren’t able to purchase ground beans in and, they can be problematic to clean.

 Pod/Capsule Coffee Machines

-Capsule machines are very straightforward to use: single use pods are inserted into these machines to produce a variety of coffee products.
+Capsule machines are very straightforward to use and ingle use pods are inserted to produce a variety of coffee products.
 Sounds brilliant doesn’t it?
-Insert pod, press button, receive coffee – why would you choose anything else?
+Insert pod, press button, receive coffee; why would you choose anything else?

 Pods and Capsules can be expensive and some have a tendency to taste slightly artificial, especially those that have been created in partnership with brand names such as Oreo and Cadbury’s.
-There’s also the matter of waste – Nescafe may use aluminium which is infinitely recyclable but the others tend to use plastic which isn’t as environmentally friendly so make sure you check out our brands section for the full lowdown on each make.
+There’s also the matter of waste – Nescafe may use aluminium which is infinitely recyclable but the others tend to use plastic which isn’t as environmentally friendly.
+Make sure you check out our brands section for the full lowdown on each make.

-Many of the Capsule machines produce fantastic coffee and some even have the facility to make lattes and cappuccinos using steamed milk.
-They’re also generally very inexpensive so if you’re looking for extreme ease of use at low initial cost, Capsule machines are the ones for you.
+Many of the Capsule machines produce fantastic coffee and some even have the facility to produce lattes and cappuccinos using steamed milk.
+They’re also generally very inexpensive.
+If you’re looking for extreme ease of use at low initial cost this is the machine for you.

 Espresso Coffee Machines

-Perfect for anyone looking for a small piece of Costa Coffee in their own home – the barista style Coffee Machine.
-The ground coffee is inserted into the receptacle and forced into place by the user and water is forced through the holder to produce coffee.
-It all sounds very simple but that’s not quite the case sadly.
+Perfect for anyone looking for a small piece of Costa Coffee in their own home; the barista style Coffee Machine.
+The ground coffee is inserted into the receptacle and forced into place by the user, water is then forced through the holder to produce coffee.
+It all sounds very simple but sadly, that’s not quite the case.

-Applying the wrong pressure to the coffee arm when inserting it to the machine can cause a bad seal which will see water splash out or it will produce a bad brew – practice makes perfect with these machines.
-The difficulty moves up yet another level should the machine be fitted with a steam arm for heating and frothing milk – this is a skill that takes a great deal of development or even training!
+Applying the wrong pressure to the coffee arm when inserting it to the machine can cause a bad seal.
+This will either cause water splash out or, produce a bad brew.
+Practice definitely does make perfect with these machines.
+The difficulty moves up yet another level should the machine be fitted with a steam arm for heating and frothing milk.
+This is a skill that takes a great deal of development or even training!

-The difficult process is very rewarding once mastered but you can expect to waste a lot of coffee with these machines unless you have work with one before.
-You may also need to invest in a coffee bean grinder as freshly ground beans produce far superior coffee.
-If you are patient or have worked as a barista before, this is definitely the way to go for the best coffee but if you’re looking for ease of use look elsewhere.
+The difficult process is very rewarding once mastered, however you can expect to waste a lot of coffee with these machines.
+Also, you may need to invest in a coffee bean grinder as freshly ground beans produce far superior coffee.
+If you are patient or have worked as a barista before, this is definitely the way to go.
+Though, if you’re looking for ease of use, look elsewhere.

 Bean to Cup Coffee Machines

 These are the jack of all trades as far as coffee machines are concerned.
-There is an in-built bean grinder that freshly grinds beans and produces filter coffee directly into your cup at the touch of a button – some even have in built milk dispensers or steaming arms.
+There is an in-built bean grinder that freshly grinds beans and produces filter coffee directly into your cup at the touch of a button.
+Many even have in built milk dispensers or steaming arms.

-There really are no drawbacks as far as the performance of the machine is concerned but cleaning can be very frustrating.
-The used ground coffee will either remain in the filter until manually removed or it will drop into a bin somewhere on the machine – be warned, once ground coffee has been used it begins to mould after as little as 24 hours and can be quite a nasty surprise if you forget.
+There really are no drawbacks as far as the performance of the machine is concerned.
+That said, cleaning them can be very frustrating.
+The used ground coffee will either remain in the filter until manually removed or it will drop into a bin somewhere on the machine.
+Be warned, once ground coffee has been used, it begins to mould after as little as 24 hours.
+This can produce a nasty surprise if you forget.

-Ease of use when compared to cleaning troubles makes for an interesting decision on your part but aiming for a basic Bean to Cup machine will remove a lot of the cleaning issue – no steam arm and a manual system for removing used coffee will save a lot of hassle.
+Basically, the machine’s ease of use and its cleaning issues counteract each other.
+Aiming for a basic Bean-to-Cup machine will remove the cleaning issue, no steam arm and a manual system for removing used coffee will save a lot of hassle.

 Important Things to Consider

 There are some very important factors you must consider before deciding on which Coffee Machine is best for you.
-Yes, you need to settle on the best style of machine for your needs but like any other decision you face there’s far more to it than that:
+Yes, you need to settle on the best style of machine for your needs but there’s far more to it than that:

 Size and Weight

-This may not sound like much of a problem as you will be unlikely to move your machine very much once it is placed in your kitchen or installed.
-Consider whether you will store the machine when it is not in use – will you be able to lift it into its storage location?
-Not so much of an issue if your machine will be on constant display but bigger isn’t always better.
+This may not sound like much of a problem as you will be unlikely to move your machine once it is placed in your kitchen.
+Consider whether you will store the machine when it is not in use; will you be able to lift it into its storage location?

 Ease of Use

-Consider how much time and effort you’re willing to put in for a cup of coffee.
+Just how much time and effort are you willing to put in for a cup of coffee?
 If you’re used to boiling a kettle and spooning instant coffee into a cup, the step up to a full sized, barista style espresso machine is probably a bad idea.
-Choose a machine based on your level of ability or how much you are willing to learn.
+Choose a machine based on your level of ability or how much you’re willing to learn.